d-nishi/solutions/secure-jupyter-notebooks-gke.md

 ### STEP 5: CREATE A SECRET THAT IS USED WITH YOUR JUPYTER NOTEBOOK DOMAIN NAME

-We first create a local `auth.txt` file with the password using the following command: `htpasswd -c auth jupyter`
+We first create a local `auth.txt` file with the password using the following command: `htpasswd -c auth.txt jupyter`

 We then read this file synchronously, convert it to base64 and add it as a secret in the GKE cluster.
 We use this secret as the TLS password to access the Jupyter notebook ingress endpoint accessible from the domain name defined in the host section of the ingress declaration.
 The annotations in the ingress declarations are required to enable this behavior on the ingress object.